-Only the ten competences will be measured, other competences are only used to measure these but will not be taken in account.
-For example, focussing lights is not measured, but working on height is.
+Only the eleven competences will be measured, other competences are only used to measure these but will not be taken in account.
+For example, "use of personal protection equipment" is not directly measured, but "work with respect for own safety" is.

-There are no trick situations in the test, but situations that also occur in normal work can be simulated.
+There are no trick situations in the assessment, but situations that also occur in normal work can be simulated.

-The candidate will receive his/her/its result at the end of the assessment.
+Candidates receive the results at the end of the assessment.

-17.11 Note silent assessor
+Note silent assessor

-The principle of "active" and "silent" assessor is explained at the introduction of the assessors.
-(To guarantee objectivity there is one assessor observing the process from the outside, while the second assessor is observing the process from the inside.)
+The principle of the "silent" and "active" assessor is explained at the introduction of the assessors.
+To guarantee objectivity there is one assessor observing the process from the outside: "silent", while the second assessor is observing the process from the inside: "active".